A Taxonomy of Hyperlink Hiding Techniques: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper we presented a variety of commonly used link hiding techniques, and organized them into a taxonomy.
-We analyzed the prevalence of common link hiding techniques on the web and discussed whether search engines punish the hidden links via PageRank analysis.
+We analyzed the prevalence of common link hiding techniques on the web.
 Just as the previous work on Web spam \cite{gyongyi2005web} \cite{chellapilla2007taxonomy}, we argue that such a structured discussion of the subject is important to raise the awareness of the research community.
-Given that most of the sites using link hidden techniques are shady or illegal industries, more should be done to punish the hidden link spam.
+Given that most of the sites using link hiding techniques are shady or illegal industries, more should be done to punish the hidden link spam.

 In the future, we should pay more attention to two things.
 The first is studying link hidden spam on a bigger data set, which includes multilingual samples.
-The second is developing a proper countermeasure to address the problem as a whole, despite the variety of different link hidden techniques.
+The second is developing a proper countermeasure to address the problem as a whole, despite the variety of different link hiding techniques.
 One possible solution draws support from maturing optical character recognition techniques (OCR) \cite{mori1999optical}.
 The motivation is that as a computer vision technique, OCR can only read the visible content on the Web page like humans.
 The snapshot of a Web page can be easily taken via some softwares, such as wkhtmltopdf \cite{wkhtmltopdf} and snapshotter \cite{Snapshotter}.
 All the visual text on the snapshot image can be recognized via OCR techniques as $textVector$.
 If an anchor text does not exist in the $textVector$, the corresponding hyperlink is identified as hidden link.
 And, of course, the relative position of anchor text should also be taken into account.